DittmannAxel/IOXtoAzureIOT/README.md

 `Cisco IOS Software, ir800 Software (ir800-UNIVERSALK9-M), Version 15.6(3)M0a, RELEASE SOFTWARE (fc1)`

-Now, after the configuration, which is availiable [here] (router_cfg.txt), the virtual machine inside the Router is up and running:
+Now, after the configuration is all done, the virtual machine inside the Router is up and running:

 a brief: **"show platform guest-os"** shows the status: